alberto-bracci/decentralization/README.md

 **WARNING**: For decentralization, the downloaded dataset weighs around 600MB.

-## Run hierarchical Stochastic Block Model (hSBM)
+## Run multilayer hierarchical Stochastic Block Model (hSBM)
-In order to run the hSBM as described in the article, one needs to run a series of bash scripts, that launch python instances.
+In order to run the multilayer hSBM as described in the article, one needs to run a series of bash scripts, that launch python instances.
 These are:
 1. ```./bash_scripts/hsbm_prep.sh```
 1. ```./bash_scripts/hsbm_fit.sh```
 1. ```./bash_scripts/hsbm_equilibrate.sh```
 1. ```./bash_scripts/hsbm_consensus.sh```

-These bash scripts are written for the QMUL apocrita HPC cluster.
+These bash scripts are written for the QMUL apocrita HPC cluster, where all computations have been run.
 Possibly, you can use a similar script for your cluster.
 If you instead need to run this on your local machine, then you can use these bash scripts as a reference for what you need to do (just look at the line `python ...`).

 **WARNING**: The scripts are meant to be executed SEQUENTIALLY, i.e., one after the other.
 This means that first you need to run `hsbm_prep.sh`, then, after the previous is finished, you can launch `hsbm_fit.sh`, etc.